 Humphrey is located in northern Platte County in northeast Nebraska at the junction of U.S. Highway 81 and Nebraska Highway 91.
 We are 22 miles south of Norfolk and 23 miles north of Columbus.

-Although Humphrey was not incorporated until 1883, the area where Humphrey is now located was always very popular with settlers.
+Although Humphrey was not incorporated until 1883, the area where Humphrey is now located was always binary trading very popular with settlers.
 As early as 1868, settlers - most of whom were Catholic immigrants from Germany, Austria, Holland, Poland, Ireland, and Switzerland - located in the north-central part of Platte County they called "Tracy Valley."
 The name for Humphrey came from the first postmaster who named the office after her hometown of Humphrey, NY.

 Tracy Valley was also known as "railroad land."
 This meant land was priced low by the railroad companies to encourage rapid settlement which in turn benefited the railroad companies.
 In 1879 the Omaha, Niobrara, and Black Hills Railroad company began construction on a line that ran from the Union Pacific main line at Duncan to Norfolk.
 On November 25, 1880, James E. North, county surveyor for the railroad company platted lots and drew up a town plan for the new community of Humphrey.